Gillian White (sculptor)

-Gillian Louise White (born 20 June 1939) is an English sculptor based in Switzerland.
-She has specialised in large scale works for public spaces.
+Gillian Louise White (born 20 June 1939, in Orpington) is a British-born sculptor who currently resides and works in Leibstadt, Switzerland.
+She is renowned for her large-scale public works and art commissions for buildings.
+In 1969, shortly before relocating to Switzerland, Gillian White won her first competition with her sculpture "Gewässerschutzplastik" made of polyester for a public artwork in Olten.

 Biography

 White was born in Orpington, Kent, and attended the Elmhurst Ballet School which was then in Camberley.
 She studied at Saint Martin's School of Art and the Central School of Art and Design in London, and École nationale supérieure des Beaux-Arts in Paris.